Best Italian Coastal Towns You Won’t Want to Miss

 The Ultimate List of the Best Italian Coastal Towns

-If you’re looking for a summer getaway destination with gorgeous views, delicious cuisine, and plenty of history, you can’t go wrong with our list of the 10 best Italian coastal towns.
+If you’re looking for a summer getaway destination with gorgeous views, delicious cuisine, and plenty of history, this list of the ten best Italian coastal towns will not disappoint.

 1. Amalfi

-Amalfi is a coastal town located in the region of Campania in Italy.
-The town is known for its picturesque views of the Mediterranean Sea, colorful buildings, and winding cobblestone streets.
+Amalfi is a coastal town in Campania, Italy.
+It is known for its picturesque views of the Mediterranean Sea, colorful buildings, and winding cobblestone streets.

-Amalfi is a popular tourist destination and is especially beautiful during summer.
+The Amalfi Coast is a popular tourist destination and is especially beautiful during summer.
 Visitors can enjoy the sun, the beach, and the many shops and restaurants.

 The city is also known for its architecture and historical sites, so visitors can explore the ancient buildings and monuments.